Search our website

 As explained in the licensed imagery documentation, public web maps using licensed services must use a link that is locked down to the URL of the server (usually your ArcGIS Online organization URL).
 However, this can cause problems with the default ArcGIS Online print services, which may send your web map to an external Print Service , opens in a new tab .
 The locked-down links will not authorize requests from ArcGIS Online's domain and the layer won't export/print.

-To work around this issue, we developed a print proxy , opens in a new tab .
-The proxy accepts the same parameters as Esri's Export Web Map.
+To work around this issue, we developed a proxy service called Print Proxy , opens in a new tab .
+The proxy acts as a middleman between your application and any Esri-compatible print service.
 When it receives a request, it replaces the locked-down quad-word with a wide open quad-word.
 Then it forwards the request to the Export Web Map service and passes back the response stripped of the wide open quad-words for security.
-You can read more about how we built print-proxy in our blog post about it.
-To get started, you need to get your account added to accounts.js , opens in a new tab .
-You can do this by submitting a pull request , opens in a new tab .
+You may read more about how we built Print Proxy in our blog post about it.
+To get started, you may request an account number , opens in a new tab by sending an email to ugrc-developers@utah.gov , opens in a new tab .